• Skip to main content

 If you don't want to use artificial colouring you could make the sponge (and icing) with chocolate to make them dark but not black.

-Just replace 2 tbsp of the flour with cocoa powder and 1 tbsp of the icing sugar with 1 tbsp of cocoa powder.
+Just replace 2 tablespoon of the flour with cocoa powder and 1 tablespoon of the icing sugar with 1 tablespoon of cocoa powder.

 Sprinkles and cake toppers